sagi-menahem/BlackJack-in-Java/README.md

 ## About the Game

 This Blackjack game project was created by Sagi Menahem in 2016 as a pre-army project to learn programming in Java and explore the principles of Swing GUI development.
+The code has been recently improved and updated.

 If you have any questions or suggestions, please contact sagiia1997@gmail.com.